Generalized Pinching-Antenna Systems: A Leaky-Coaxial-Cable Perspective: Conclusions

 \section{Conclusions}

 This paper proposed an LCX based generalized pinching-antenna architecture that enables low-frequency reconfigurable wireless communication through controllable slot activation.
 A two-phase channel model was established to capture both guided and radiated propagation characteristics, revealing strong local gain and rapid distance-dependent attenuation that enhance interference mitigation.
 A joint optimization framework was further developed to maximize the system sum rate under QoS constraints by coordinating user assignment, slot activation, and power allocation.
 Simulation results validated the analytical findings and demonstrated that the proposed design achieves substantial throughput and reliability improvements compared to conventional benchmarks, confirming its potential for practical low-frequency reconfigurable communication systems.
-As a potential direction for future research, near-instantaneously adaptive forward error correction (FEC) coding \cite{hanzo2002turbo} and min–max optimization techniques for enhancing rate–fairness \cite{yu2022fairness, zhu2024fairness2, zhu2025fairness1} may be incorporated to further improve the overall system performance.
+As potential directions for future research, near-instantaneously adaptive forward error correction coding \cite{hanzo2002turbo}, min-max optimization techniques for enhancing rate-fairness \cite{yu2022fairness, zhu2024fairness2, zhu2025fairness1}, and Pareto optimization for characterizing multi-objective trade-offs \cite{singh2025pareto, van2026single} may be incorporated to further improve the overall system performance.
+Moreover, extending the proposed framework to highly dynamic scenarios through multi-timescale optimization and low-overhead reconfiguration constitutes another important research direction.